OWASP/ASVS/5.0/en/0x50-V50-Web-Frontend-Security.md

 ## V50.6 External Resource Integrity

+Use Subresource Integrity (SRI) to validate the integrity of externally hosted client-side assets.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |
 | **50.6.1** | [MODIFIED, MOVED FROM 14.2.3] Verify that if client-side assets, such as JavaScript libraries, CSS or web fonts, are hosted externally on a Content Delivery Network (CDN) or external provider, Subresource Integrity (SRI) is used to validate the integrity of the asset. | ✓ | ✓ | ✓ | 829 |

 ## V50.7 Other Browser Security Considerations

+Notify on external redirects, use secure client technologies, and document behavior for unsupported browser security features.

 <!--
 it may need other separate section for "end-user protection via UI"